 Are bath salts and Flakka the same?

 The effects of abusing bath salts and Flakka are remarkably similar.
-Both cause euphoria, increased sex drive, feeling sociable, and hallucinations.
-They also have similar negative effects when abused in high quantities such as high blood pressure, elevated heart rate, paranoia, aggression, panic attacks, and psychosis.
-Bath salts can also be abused in multiple ways like Flakka, including smoking, injecting, and snorting and both have a high possibility of overdose and death.
+Both substances can induce euphoria, heightened sex drive, increased sociability, and hallucinations.
+When used in excessive amounts, they can lead to severe negative effects, including high blood pressure, elevated heart rate, paranoia, aggression, panic attacks, and psychosis.
+Both drugs can be consumed in various ways—such as smoking, injecting, or snorting—and carry a significant risk of overdose and death.

 Is Flakka dangerous?